-Fishing Brazos river can be fun and relaxing or competitive, depending on what you're looking for.
+Fishing Brazos river can be fun, relaxing, or competitive, depending on your desire.
 The Brazos river is superior for bass fishing and is among the best fishing spots in Texas.

 I have compiled some tips to help make your fishing trip more enjoyable.